Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: The 1D Flux Power Spectrum at High Redshift

-At higher redshifts, $z\gtrsim 5$ the differences in the power spectrum between simulations shown in Figure~\ref{fig:ps1dheat} are due not only to the effect of the pressure smoothing scale, $\lj$, but also due to the differences in the other thermal parameters, $\gamma$ and $T_{0}$.
+At higher redshifts, $z\gtrsim 5$ the differences in the power spectrum between simulations shown in Figure~\ref{fig:ps1dheat} are due not only to the effect of the pressure-smoothing scale, $\lj$, but also due to the differences in the other thermal parameters, $\gamma$ and $T_{0}$.
 This is because at these redshifts the IGM in these models are still reaching the asymptotic temperature-density relation after $\HI$ reionization (see Figure~\ref{fig:thermalhistory}).
-This highlights the other physical process affecting the \lyalpha{} forest lines which is the thermal broadening along the line-of-sight that also affects the cut-off in the 1D flux power spectrum.
-In fact it is relevant to point out that the differences between models with different $T(\Deltaopt)$ produce larger differences at $k<0.04$ s/km in the 1D flux power spectrum than thermal models that just differ in the pressure smoothing scale, $\lj$ (see Figure~\ref{fig:ps1dheat}).
-This could open a possibility to distinguish between both physical effects using different $k$ mode ranges of the 1D flux power spectrum, provided that $\HI$ reionization happens at enough low redshift to still see these effects.
+This highlights the other physical process affecting the \lyalpha{} forest lines which is the thermal broadening along the line of sight that also affects the cutoff, in the 1D flux power spectrum.
+In fact, it is relevant to point out that the differences between models with different $T(\Deltaopt)$ produce larger differences at $k<0.04$ s km$^{-1}$ in the 1D flux power spectrum than thermal models that just differ in the pressure-smoothing scale, $\lj$ (see Figure~\ref{fig:ps1dheat}).
+This could open a possibility to distinguish between both physical effects using different $k$-mode ranges of the 1D flux power spectrum, provided that $\HI$ reionization happens at low enough redshift to still see these effects.